Deuce of Clubs home page

 Ratzinger?!?
 WTF?
 Nazi pants, people!
 NAZI PANTS!

-(The Godfried Danneels site marches on, however, unlike Ratzinger's fan club site, which is down "due to maintenance downtime or capacity problems."
-S'what happens when you back a WINNER, byotches.)
+(The Godfried Danneels site marches on, however, unlike Ratzinger's fan club site, which is down "due to maintenance downtime or capacity problems.")

 19apr2005 --